✖️ Product Rule Calculator

 Tips for Faster Product Rule Calculations

 The product rule states that the derivative of a product of two functions f(x) and g(x) is: (f·g)' = f'·g + f·g'.
-In words, differentiate the first and multiply by the second, then add the first multiplied by the derivative of the second.
-It was first published by Leibniz in 1684 and is one of the five fundamental differentiation rules alongside the sum rule, chain rule, quotient rule, and power rule.
+In words: differentiate the first and multiply by the second, then add the first multiplied by the derivative of the second.
+First published by Leibniz in 1684, it is one of the five fundamental differentiation rules alongside the sum rule, chain rule, quotient rule, and power rule.

 Use the product rule when two distinct functions are multiplied together as separate factors: x²·sin(x), eˣ·cos(x).
 Use the chain rule when one function is nested inside another: sin(x²), e^(cos x).
-If your expression has both (such as x²·sin(x²)), apply the product rule to the multiplication and the chain rule when differentiating the composite inner factor sin(x²).
+If your expression has both, apply the product rule to the multiplication and the chain rule when differentiating any composite inner factor.

 Yes.
-Three export options appear below your result.
-"Print / PDF" opens your browser's print dialog — choose "Save as PDF" as the printer to create a clean PDF with all advertising and navigation removed.
-"Save as Text" downloads a plain-text file with your expression, derivative, and all five solution steps.
-"Copy Result" copies the derivative in LaTeX notation to your clipboard for pasting into Word, LaTeX editors, or chat apps.
+Five export options appear below your result: "Print / PDF" opens your browser's print dialog for a clean PDF.
+"Save as Text" downloads a formatted plain-text file with all solution steps.
+"Copy Result" copies the derivative in LaTeX notation.
+"Share URL" generates a shareable link containing your expression for sharing with classmates or tutors.

 Yes.
-For three functions f, g, and h the generalised product rule is (fgh)' = f'gh + fg'h + fgh'.
-Our calculator detects multi-factor products by analysing the expression's syntax tree rather than searching for a multiplication sign in the text, so it correctly identifies all factors in expressions like x³·eˣ·sin(x) and applies the full generalised formula.
+For three functions f, g, h: (fgh)' = f'gh + fg'h + fgh'.
+Our calculator detects multi-factor products by analysing the expression's syntax tree, so it correctly identifies all factors in expressions like x³·eˣ·sin(x) and applies the full generalised formula automatically.

-The most common mistake is writing (fg)' = f'·g' — multiplying the two derivatives rather than applying the full formula.
-The correct rule always produces two (or more) terms added together: (fg)' = f'g + fg'.
-A closely related error is forgetting to apply the chain rule when one of the factors is itself a composite function like sin(x²) or e^(3x).
+Writing (fg)' = f'·g' — multiplying the two derivatives.
+The correct rule always produces two or more terms: (fg)' = f'g + fg'.
+A related error is forgetting the chain rule on composite factors like sin(x²) or e^(3x).

 Integration by parts is derived directly from the product rule.
-Starting from (fg)' = f'g + fg', integrate both sides: ∫(fg)' dx = ∫f'g dx + ∫fg' dx, which gives fg = ∫f'g dx + ∫fg' dx.
+Starting from (fg)' = f'g + fg', integrate both sides: fg = ∫f'g dx + ∫fg' dx.
 Rearranging: ∫fg' dx = fg − ∫f'g dx.
-This is the integration by parts formula.
-Every time you use integration by parts — to evaluate ∫x·eˣ dx, ∫x·ln x dx, or ∫arctan x dx — you are applying the product rule in reverse.
+Every time you compute ∫x·eˣ dx, ∫x·ln x dx, or ∫arctan x dx, you are applying the product rule in reverse.